-You may not study this unit and IMS5047, IMS3007, (translation set IMS5047), FIT5107
+You may not study this unit and IMS5047, IMS3007, FIT3072, (translation set IMS5047) in your degree.

 Continuous improvement

 Monash is committed to 'Excellence in education' and strives for the highest possible quality in teaching and learning.
 To monitor how successful we are in providing quality teaching and learning Monash regularly seeks feedback from students, employers and staff.
 Two of the formal ways that you are invited to provide feedback are through Unit Evaluations and through Monquest Teaching Evaluations.